Song Yadong

 Song Yadong (宋亚东 (Sòng Yàdōng); born December 2, 1997) is a Chinese professional mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of May 6, 2025, he is #5 in the UFC bantamweight rankings.
+As of September 5, 2026, he is #2 in the Meta UFC bantamweight rankings.

 Background

 Song began training mixed martial arts at the age of 13, making his professional debut before his sixteenth birthday.